Wack0/maciNTosh/README.md

 	* USB drivers in OpenBIOS were themselves adapted from [coreboot](https://github.com/coreboot/coreboot)
 * ISO9660 FS implementation inside ARC firmware is [lib9660](https://github.com/erincandescent/lib9660) with some modifications.
 * FAT FS implementation inside ARC firmware is [Petit FatFs](http://elm-chan.org/fsw/ff/00index_p.html) with some modifications.
+* `hack-coff.c` for XCOFF loaders is borrowed from the Linux kernel source.